avijitliberty/cloud-native/content/cheatsheets/aws/cloudformation.md

 Here's some scenarios

-- ❓If we hardcode AMI Id's in CloudFormation mapping, and when AWS rolls out new AMI's our template would become **stale**:sneezing_face:
+- ❓If we hardcode AMI Id's in CloudFormation mapping, and when AWS rolls out new AMI's?
+Our template would become **stale**:sneezing_face:
   - 💡Lambda Function which retrieves AMI ID for instance type/region in real time.
 Use returned AMI to provision EC2:
     [Custom-Resources-Lambda-Lookup-Amiids](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/walkthrough-custom-resources-lambda-lookup-amiids.html)

-- ❓If we want to delete a stack with a **non-empty** s3 bucket created via cloudformation, the bucket needs to be emptied󠀠󠀠 first.
+- ❓How would we delete a stack with a **non-empty** s3 bucket created via cloudformation, the bucket needs to be emptied󠀠󠀠 first!
   - 💡Create a lambda function to clean up your bucket first from your CloudFormation stack

 - ❓If we create an IAM user with a custom password via CloudFormation, we need to make sure the password is correct!